vindenez/dat250-expass2/dat250-expass2.md

 ### Questions

 * The database is stored in the DB.mv.db and DB.trace.db files.
   The used database is every entity class being a table in the database and relations between columns of tables is connected by the class variables.
-I believe it is used when entityManagerFactory is called and the relations between classes is created.
+  I believe it is used when EntityManager is called and the relations between classes is created.

 * Hibernate:
   create table Customer (